 Another discriminatory question that could unfairly eliminate candidates from other countries.
 Unless speaking native English is a requirement for the role and directly related to the core duties of the position, don’t ask this question.

-This question seems fine on its face and is acceptable to ask after a person has been hired.
-But asking it during the interview process could create risk for the company if the person answers with a foreign-sounding name or the name of their same-sex partner.
+This question is acceptable to ask only after a person has been hired.
+Asking it during the interview process could create risk for the company if the person answers with a foreign-sounding name or the name of their same-sex partner.

 5 Steps to Avoid Illegal Interview Questions

-The best way to avoid asking illegal interview questions (or just bad ones) is to be prepared.
-The best-prepared employers use a system to structure their interactions with candidates.
+The best way to avoid asking illegal job interview questions (or ones considered bad interview questions) is to be prepared.
+The best-prepared employers use a system to structure their interactions with candidates, which is outlined below:

 1. Write a Rock-solid Job Description